-Taste – organic food is grown more slowly (not hurried along with fertilisers and hormones), and in soil which contains a wide range of available nutrients – so it tends to have more flavour ... and can contain more minerals/vitamins too!
+Taste – organic food is grown more slowly (not hurried along with fertilisers and hormones), and in soil which contains a wide range of available nutrients – so it tends to have more flavour ... and can contain significantly more minerals/vitamins weight for weight too!
 Eating organic food is the only way you can be certain of avoiding GM produce - Did you know, for instance, currently, labelling laws in the UK do not require that produce from animals fed on GM needs to be labelled as such?
 We think this is scandalous!
 If you're not happy about this, vote with your pound and buy organic ... and write to your MP, supermarkets, and food producers to express your dissatisfaction!

 Why is organic food more expensive than “conventional” food?

 The organic conversion process takes several years to complete, and usually involves resting the land, and spending years to rebuild the soil structure and natural fertility of the soil through careful husbandry methods.
 In addition, to maintain fertility and soil health, organic land is rested every few years to build up its fertility naturally, rather than being cropped every year without fail.
-Organic seed is more expensive to buy than conventional seed, extensive records must be kept for inspection by the organic certification bodies (increasing the adminstrative costs), crop losses due to pests / diseases / reduced shelf life mean that wastage can be higher in organic compared with conventional production.
+Organic seed is more expensive to buy than conventional seed, extensive records must be kept for inspection by the organic certification bodies (increasing the administrative costs), crop losses due to pests / diseases / reduced shelf life mean that wastage can be higher in organic compared with conventional production.
 Organic food production is also more labour intensive than conventional food, for example, weeding has to be done without the benefit of chemicals - which we think is a benefit to the local community, but it does increase costs significantly.
 Currently, many of the organic food producers are working on a relatively small scale compared to conventional producers.
 Once again, this increases costs proportionally.
 When we buy in produce from our wholesalers, as a small producer, we don't have anything like the buying power of the supermarkets and giant corporations, but we DO provide local work for local people, keeping the local economy in a healthier state.
 We think that's worth a lot!